 Now you have a prioritized list of your top 5 to 10 core values, let’s see how well you’re living them.

-Assess how well you’re honoring each value by scoring each one on a scale of 1 to 10, where 10 represents optimally living the value.
+From a centered mental position, assess how well you’re honoring each value by scoring each one on a scale of 1 to 10, where 10 represents optimally living the value.

 What’s your level of satisfaction with each value?

 Record your score for each.
 You can set up a table in Excel or an online survey.